 Our client was charged with Stalking, Behave in an Indecent Manner, and Sexual Assault.
 He in his early 20s at the time of the alleged offending and had no prior offences.
-All of the sexual assault offences involved inappropriate touching of women over their clothing on the buttocks area.
-One of the women was 16 years old.

 One batch of offences occurred some 10 months after the first.
 As a result of the second and more recent batch of offences (Sexual Assault), our client was arrested and taken into custody.
 He did not apply for bail and pleaded guilty to all offences.

 A psychological report was organised and this assessment occurred whilst our client was in custody.
 At the time of his plea of guilty, he had spent a period of 66 days in custody.
 The sexual assaults were not objectively at the upper end of the scale in terms of the seriousness, but an aggravating factor was that one of the women was 16 years old at the time of the offence.
 The court also noted the adverse impact each offence had on the women.

 We acted on the client’s behalf at the Heidelberg Magistrates’ Court.
 The charges were: